EngineerBetter/engineerbetter-hugo/content/blog/thought-reform.md

 ### 6. Loading the language

 New words and phrases are invented to further define the in-group.
 Existing terms are redefined in order to confuse and undermine outsiders.
-Thought-terminating clichés are used in order to prevent meaningful discussion and debate ("that's just one way of doing it" being an example the suggests that all approaches are equal).
+Thought-terminating clichés are used in order to prevent meaningful discussion and debate ("that's just one way of doing it" being an example that suggests that all approaches are equal).

 The technology sector has quite the problem with inventing and overloading terms, and abusing them in order to sell products.
 The term "agile" seems to have been warped beyond all usefulness except meaning 'not waterfall'.
 If you're not "cloud native", then you're not part of the in-group.
 Many people would have you believe that continuous delivery doesn't require trunk-based development (spoiler: it does).